luckydonald/quart-login/docs/index.rst

 Customizing the Login Process
 =============================
-By default, when a user attempts to access a `login_required` view without being logged in, Flask-Login will flash a message and redirect them to the log in view.
+By default, when a user attempts to access a `login_required` view without being logged in, Quart-Login will flash a message and redirect them to the log in view.
 (If the login view is not set, it will abort with a 401 error.)

 The name of the log in view can be set as `LoginManager.login_view`.